If you need life insurance, you might as well get the right amount

 As part of retirement planning, don’t overlook your surviving partner’s retirement.

-You’re probably currently contributing to a 401k or other retirement plan through work, right?
+You’re probably contributing to a 401k or other retirement plans through work, right?

 What happens when you die?